A template for your EHR project implementation timeline

 3. Recruiting an EHR implementation team

-This first EHR implementation step is something you can move relatively quickly on.
+This step is something you can move relatively quickly on.
 You’ll possibly be able to re-recruit your user group representatives from your selection team.
 If not, you still have a basic outline of what your team should look like, and the basic functions it should perform.

 Use this EHR implementation team list template to recruit your team: